openwisp/openwisp-utils/README.rst

         ]

 By default ``InputFilter`` use exact lookup to filter items which matches to the value being searched by the user.
-But this behavior can be changed by some modification in the ``InputFilter``.
+But this behavior can be changed by modifying ``InputFilter`` as following:

-Code example:

 .. code-block:: python